What is a Winding Up Petition?

 Compulsory liquidation is a very public process as its advertised in the gazette due to being a matter of public knowledge that the company’s creditors have forced it into liquidation.

-A Court Hearing of the Petition For a Winding Up Order
+Court Hearing of for Winding Up Order

 The Judge will hear the petition and if the company cannot pay and there is no evidence or defence that it can pay in the future then the Judge will issue a winding up order.